ARichardsM/ARichardsM/README.md

-# Hi, I'm Adrian M. Richards <br> An American-Canadian Software Developer
+# The Personal Github Repository of A. Richards

 ## Projects
 ### Current
 **Character Tracker**: A continuation of a previous commandline script, designed to manage multiple characters and groups of characters as text files.
+In the future, much of this code will be reused, alongside the SFML Tabletop, in a Godot based application.

 **SFML Tabletop**: A continuation of a previous script using SFML, designed to assist with character creation and experiment with GUI elements.
+In the future, much of this code will be reused, alongside the Character Tracker, in a Godot based application.

 ### Future
 **Auto Among Us**: A recreation of the Brante Steele Among Us Simulator (https://www.brantsteele.com/simple/).
 This would be done as a single page, and may incorporate AWS if feasible.
+As the Brante Steele version is a simple generator, additional logic will be added in order to better replicate a real game.

 ## What I'm Learning
 **Datebases:** MongoDB <br>